hello world!

 4. Specialized Helmet for Flat Head Treatment

 If your baby already has a noticeable flat spot, a helmet or orthotic device may help.
 These are custom-made to gently guide head growth and are typically recommended for severe cases.
-Always discuss this option with your pediatrician.
+In such situations, specialists may recommend medical care for baby head shape to support proper skull development.

 Read More Articles: WHAT IS FLAT HEAD SYNDROME & HOW CAN I TREAT IT?